neeleshverma/Speech-Enhancement/README.md

 ### Speech Denoising Network Files ###

-* train_denoisingnet.py - This trains the denoising network (or encoder network) on Voice Bank Corpus training dataset and also calculates the validation scores on the validation dataset.
+* train_denoisingnet.py - This trains the denoising network (or encoder network) on the Voice Bank Corpus training dataset and also calculates the validation scores on the validation dataset.
 It takes the loss network trained earlier as an argument.

 			USAGE : python train_denoisingnet.py -d dataset -l models/loss_model.pth -s models

-   The model is saved inside the "models" folder with name "denoising_model.pth".
-Specify the loss model path in -l option.
+   The model is saved inside the "models" folder with the name "denoising_model.pth".
+Specify the loss model path in the -l option.

-* test_denosingnet.py - This test the denoising network on any noisy audios.
+* test_denosingnet.py - This tests the denoising network on any noisy audio.
 It takes as input, the input data folder that should contain all the audios that we wish to denoise.

 			USAGE : python test_denoisingnet.py -d data_folder -m denoising_model_path

-   data_folder - folder containing all the noisy audios
+   data_folder - folder containing all the noisy audio
    denoising_model_path - path for our denoised network model (encoder model).

-   The denoised audios will get saved on the same location as the input data folder. ($(data_folder)_denoised folder will get created).
+   The denoised audio will be saved in the same location as the input data folder. ($(data_folder)_denoised folder will get created).

 models.py - Contains the architecture of both the encoder and the decoder.